 We talked with Jonny Wilcox, account director at Anything, about how Contentful drastically cut website production times, streamlined workflows and supersized localization.

-“Contentful made the process of rolling out internationally much smoother than I could have anticipated.
-Having the ability to populate dynamic content well in advance of finalizing the Information Architecture of each website meant that we could work on multiple sites at the same time, providing us with massive time savings in the overall project.
-Our team found Contentful extremely easy to use and a breath of fresh air, particularly when working on multiple market websites, in comparison to some of the CMSes used previously.” — Lindsay Winstanley, global digital manager, Quorn Foods
+"Contentful made the process of rolling out internationally much smoother than I could have anticipated.
+Populating dynamic content well in advance of finalizing the Information Architecture of each website provides us with massive time savings."

 JW: Quorn wanted to complete the international website roll-out as quickly as possible in 2017 to ensure that it had an updated presence in each market.
 With Contentful, teams were able to work on multiple websites at once.
 Their teams could populate content well in advance of working on design and development.
 The result was through partnering with Anything, Quorn launched 21 new websites in less than three months, including websites for the newer Southeast Asia markets.